What legislation applies to dangerous goods?

 Exemptions under the dangerous goods safety legislation

-- specified dangerous goods, a specified class of dangerous goods or all dangerous goods
+- dangerous goods or class of dangerous goods

-Find out more about exemptions granted under the DGS legislation.
+Find out more about exemptions granted under the dangerous goods safety legislation.

 Determinations

-Find out more about determinations under the DGS legislation.
+Find out more about determinations under the dangerous goods safety legislation.

 Remediation notices, infringement notices and directions